MaryJay787/pfwtfp-ruby-hash-concept-review-atl-web-042219-gap/README.md

 | plantain    | green,yellow, brown |
 | dragonfruit | red, white, black   |

-Now that we have a list of fruits, what if we wanted to associate more information with each?
+Now that we have a list of modified fruits, what if we wanted to associate the color varieties with each fruit?
 We _could_ try to make an array of arrays or "nested array" work like so:

 ```ruby
 fruits = [